 The art of translation is more profound than word choice.
 Incarnating the spirit of the author, TU alumna Jennifer Croft (BA ’01) intuits the deeper meaning behind each turn of phrase or punctuation mark.
 From character description to building suspense, Croft’s translation of a novel is itself a masterpiece.
-This year, Croft has been shortlisted for The Man Booker International Prize for her translation of Polish author Olga Tokarczuk’s novel Flights.
+This year, Croft won the The Man Booker International Prize for her translation of Polish author Olga Tokarczuk’s novel Flights.

 “I’ve been working on Olga’s work for 15 years.
 I feel like I just understand her.
 I understand how her mind works, who she is and what she wants to convey,” Croft said.
 “I take a lot of liberties with those translations because of that confidence that I have that I know her.”